Bowmark — Privacy Policy

 Records of your agreement to these terms.
 When you accept our legal terms, we keep a record of which version you agreed to and when (and your browser's user-agent string), as the record of your consent.

 Usage and session information.
-We record how the Service is used, including: the requests you make to the Service (such as the sites and tasks you query), timestamps, which Cheatsheets or endpoints were returned, outcome/feedback signals you report, error events, performance and diagnostic telemetry, and account/session identifiers.
+We record how the Service is used, including: the requests you make to the Service, timestamps, error events, performance and diagnostic telemetry, and account/session identifiers.

 We do not log or store your IP address in the authenticated Service (the API, the MCP server, and your account).
 The other session and usage information described above is collected.
 (Separately, our public marketing website uses a third-party visitor-analytics tool that may collect site visitors' IP addresses — see §6.
 That applies to the marketing website only, not to the Service.)